Mashed Potatoes with Sour Cream

 This time will vary based on the size of the potatoes boiled, for me it took around 20 – 30 minutes.

 Step 3: Once your potatoes are soft and easily pierced with a fork, drain them.
 Mash the potatoes, and add the butter, sour cream, and milk.
-Mash until desired texture is achieved.
+Mash until the desired texture is achieved.
 You can either leave a few lumps, or mash until smooth.
 It’s personal preference.

 How much salt to add to mashed potatoes